This site is owned and operated by the Wild Place Project on behalf of Bristol Zoological Society. Please read these terms and conditions carefully.

 We reserve the right to reject any promotional voucher or discount code for any reason.

 We are not party to and will not in any circumstances become involved in or liable for any third party’s Terms & Conditions of promotion or any dispute arising in connection with a third party promotion.

 Annual and dual attraction membership may be taken out at any time and will be valid for a full 12 months from date of purchase.

-Children aged 14 and under must be accompanied by an adult/concession at Wild Place Project.
+Visitors aged 14 and under must be accompanied by an adult at Bristol Zoo Gardens.